 This behavior, which is really a terrible one, stopped cold turkey, when my husband informed me that I was making it difficult for him to journal the expenses.
 It seems all of the charges and refunds were driving him crazy.

 Secret PayPal Account

 So this brings me to my secret PayPal account.
 First, let me tell you that my husband despises PayPal, for a number of reasons too long to detail in this post.
 Second let me tell you that he despises eBay, again for a number of reasons too long to post.

 A few months back I began cleaning the house and listing items for sale out on eBay.
 As you probably know, the easiest way to buy and sell on eBay is with a PayPal account.

 Knowing that my husband hates these two entities and that journaling these small transactions would be a large pain I simply decided not to tell him about them.
 Oh I told him that I was selling some of our stuff on eBay, but he never asked for specifics, so I simply didn’t tell him.

 Until tonight, when he asked if I had money in my PayPal account.
 I told him the truth about how much money I had in the account and that it came from my eBay sales.

 The truth is I was hiding money in PayPal.
-It’s incredibly easy to hide money there.
+It’s incredibly easy to hide money there without anyone finding out about it.
 Paper bank statements never arrived in the mail.
 I didn’t need to go to a bank or credit union for any transactions.
 Money could easily move in and out of my account without anyone else noticing.

 Thankfully my husband and I trust one another, so he wasn’t worried about these tiny transactions.